CyVerse-learning-materials/SciApps_guide/step4.rst

   8. Once COMPLETED, click **MAKER-0.0.1** in the History panel to expand its outputs, then click **maker_output.jbrowse** to visualize annotation results.

      ..
 Note::
-       You will get email notification if selected 'Yes' before 'Submit Job', or you can click on the 'i' icon to check the analysis status.
+       You will get an email notification if selected 'Yes' before 'Submit Job', or you can click on the 'i' icon to check the analysis status.
 For manual annotation of the MAKER results with Apollo, go to http://data.maizecode.org/apollo with username: demo@demo.com, and password: demo

 ----